-There are a lot of different things to eat when you’re camping, road-tripping, or heading out for a travel day.
-Whether you’re out in the wilderness, taking a Western Canada road trip (or a road trip anywhere frankly!), or just on your way to your next destination here are some ideas for snacks that I have tried recently that will keep you energized on long plane rides, drives, or hikes, or while camping in the great outdoors.
+There are a lot of different things to eat when you're camping, road-tripping, or heading out for a travel day.
+Whether you're out in the wilderness, taking a road trip (like a Western Canada road trip), or just on your way to your next destination here are some ideas for snacks that I have tried recently that will keep you energized on long plane rides, drives, or hikes, or while camping in the great outdoors.

 I know there are a lot of folks out there who really enjoy making gourmet meals when they are camping.
 To me, that means lots of prep time, cook time, and ugh, dishwashing.
 You know me, I am a foodie and can appreciate that there is nothing like good food after a day of activity, but I choose to bring pre-made food, made-ahead, meals, etc., and spend time relaxing with a glass of wine or a cocktail.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Here are some of my current go-tos for camping meals!

 [Gifted] I am all about making camp meals easy.
 But that doesn't mean I want to sacrifice taste one tiny bit!
 We have all the Casa Verde Latin-forward meal pack flavors: Garbanzos Al Pastor, Coconut Chowder, Red Bean Pozole, and Lentil Mole.
 These are SUPER easy to prepare and make a great side dish for any protein you match it with.
 We make our protein ahead of time and then warm one of these packs up or even eat it cold.
 They are so good!